 I took a lot of pictures down here.

-This waterfall really is amazing and the hike itself fits with the other awesome hikes in Lassen National Park like Bumpass Hell and Mt Lassen.
+This waterfall is fantastic and the hike itself fits with the other excellent hikes in Lassen National Park like Bumpass Hell and Mt Lassen.
 When you finish, hike back the way you came, I recommend taking the horse trail even if the cascades are open as it is an easier hike with a more gradual gain.
-Check out the rest of the pictures below and be sure to leave me a comment.
+Be sure to leave me a comment below.